How to Practice Mindfulness

 Mindfulness in the Classroom

-Samii's journey to mindfulness education started when she heard statistics about teenagers delay in certain activities.
+Samii's journey to mindfulness education started when she heard statistics about teenagers' delay in certain activities.
 Through teaching social media, she observed how students are always connected with text messages, Facebook notifications and social media engagement.
-She determined the counter to this issue is having the ability to realize the problem in that present moment, put down the distractions and focus on the tasks at hand to reduce the amount of stress students are put under.
+She determined the counter to this issue is having the ability to realize the problem in that present moment, put down the distractions and focus on the tasks at hand to reduce the amount of stress students are under.

 Samii was trained through the Koru Institute, which focuses on teaching college-aged students mindfulness, and attended the Google Search Inside Yourself Leadership Institute that trains mindful leadership and emotional intelligence tools.
 She devotes a portion of her teachings to mindfulness education and meditation to help students make wiser decisions, regulate emotions and be more fully engaged in life.

-This past May, a 2-day Business of Mindfulness conference was held on the SNHU campus.
+In 2019, a 2-day Business of Mindfulness conference was held on the SNHU campus.
 Samii and a team of 20 set out to share the importance of teaching mindfulness in business into one learning environment for SNHU faculty and staff.

 "The goal of the conference was for everyone to learn tools for work/life balance, stress reduction, collaboration, and implementation to bring more happiness into their lives to better help their students," Samii said.